Travel Information

 not realistic for first-time visitors.

-Lviv certainly warrants a visit of at least 2 or 3 days.
+staying in Lviv, which certainly warrants a visit of at least

-Should an overnight stay be necessary, I can recommend the
+I can recommend the Swiss

 A second option is to fly into the Ukrainian capital of Kyiv

-it – if only once – because it allows you to soak
+only once, because it allows you to soak up the scenery at

 |